-Starting school or daycare is a big step for children; there are new routines to learn, new people to get to know and a new building to navigate.
-For children with autism spectrum disorder (ASD) who attend mainstream settings, these challenges are magnified.
-One of the aspects of school life that can cause a lot of worry is food.
+Starting school or daycare is a big step for children; there are new routines to learn, new people, to get to know and a new building to navigate. for children with autism spectrum disorder (ASD) who attend mainstream settings, these challenges are magnified.
+One of the aspects of school life that can cause a lot of worries is food.

 As all parents will know, picky eating is a very common childhood problem.
 For most young children, it is just a stage they move through.
 However, for children with autism, it can be a challenge that persists beyond the early years.